-Resilience in Amazon S3 Glacier - Amazon S3 Glacier
+Resilience in Amazon Glacier - Amazon Glacier

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-This page is only for existing customers of the S3 Glacier service using Vaults and the original REST API from 2012.
+This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

-If you're looking for archival storage solutions we suggest using the S3 Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
-To learn more about these storage options, see S3 Glacier storage classes and Long-term data storage using S3 Glacier storage classes in the Amazon S3 User Guide.
-These storage classes use the Amazon S3 API, are available in all regions, and can be managed within the Amazon S3 console.
-They offer features like Storage Cost Analysis, Storage Lens, advanced optional encryption features, and more.
+If you're looking for archival storage solutions, we recommend using the Amazon Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
+To learn more about these storage options, see Amazon Glacier storage classes.

-Resilience in Amazon S3 Glacier
+Resilience in Amazon Glacier

 The Amazon global infrastructure is built around Regions and Availability Zones.
 Amazon Regions provide multiple, physically separated and isolated Availability Zones that are connected with low latency, high throughput, and highly redundant networking.
 These Availability Zones offer you an effective way to design and operate applications and databases.
 They are more highly available, fault tolerant, and scalable than traditional single data center infrastructures or multi-data center infrastructures.
-S3 Glacier redundantly stores data in multiple devices spanning a minimum of three Availability Zones.
-To increase durability, S3 Glacier synchronously stores your data across multiple AZs before confirming a successful upload.
+Amazon Glacier redundantly stores data in multiple devices spanning a minimum of three Availability Zones.
+To increase durability, Amazon Glacier synchronously stores your data across multiple AZs before confirming a successful upload.

 For more information about Amazon Regions and Availability Zones, see Amazon Global Infrastructure.